Get ready for my Walking Taco Casserole, a true culinary delight that’s easy to make and a long-time family favorite.

 Jump to:

 This recipe was inspired by the novel invention, Walking Tacos, which became popular several years ago.
-Walking tacos are small bags of Fritos or Doritos topped with taco meat, lettuce, tomato, and cheese.
+Walking tacos are a small bag of Fritos or Doritos topped with taco meat, lettuce, tomato, and cheese.

 Often served from food trucks or vendors at fairs or other outside venues, these creative bags of deliciousness are portable, and when you are through, you can toss the bag.
 They are the epitome of convenience food.